Statins in Reducing Events in the Elderly

 STAREE is funded by a NHMRC (National Health and Medical Research Council) grant and is coordinated by Monash University (Melbourne) in collaboration with Curtin University and General Practitioners across Australia.

-To be eligible to participate you must be
+To be eligible to participate you had to be:

 - 70 years of age or older in good health